schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Versed Demonstration

-A housekeeping cleaner practises a assigned policeman at a trail.
+A housekeeping cleaner practises an assigned policeman at a trail.

 ## Extraordinary Preoccupation